rafael-c-alexandre/mac-dev-playbook/README.md

   3. go to Profiles -> Text -> Font and change to `MesloGLS NF`.
 2. In Finder, go to Settings -> Sidebar, enable the home folder and remove tags.
 3. Add Downloads folder to the dock.
+4. Go to System Settings,
+  1. search for "Trackpad", then on the "Point & Click" section, check "Tap to click".
+  2. search for "Sound", then uncheck "Play sound on startup"

 ### Use with a remote Mac